02 Feb How Do You Know If You Are Experiencing A Migraine Attack?

 - Sensitivity to light or sound

-Sufferers should be aware that migraine attacks come in four phases: the prodrome, the aura, the headache, and the postdrome.
-The prodrome occurs hours or days before the attack and the migraneur experiences sensitivity to light and sounds, mood changes, loss of appetite or certain cravings, fatigue, or constipation or diarrhea.
-About 20% of sufferers will then experience aura.
+Migraine attacks come in four phases: the prodrome, the aura, the headache, and the postdrome.
+The prodrome occurs hours or days before the attack and some may experience sensitivity to light and sounds, mood changes, loss of appetite or certain cravings, fatigue, or constipation, or diarrhea.
+About 20% of people will then experience aura.
 Those with aura will endure visual disturbances such as wavy lines, dots, or flashing lights about 20 minutes to an hour before head pain.
-Some people will also experience tingling in their arms or face or difficulty speaking.
+Some people will also experience tingling in their arms or face or have difficulty speaking.
 The head pain will last anywhere from several hours to several days and is associated with the above symptoms.
-Finally, during the postdrome, or period after the headache, the sufferer may feel listless, weak, irritable, and/or fatigued.
+Finally, during the postdrome, or period after the migraine attack, some individuals may feel listless, weak, irritable, and/or fatigued.

-There are many recognized prevention and treatment methods for migraine.
+There are many recognized prevention and treatment methods for migraine disease.
 Explore our website to understand how to relieve your head pain.